-At Brooks Pierce, we are dedicated to fostering diverse and inclusive environments within our firm, the communities in which we practice, and the legal profession as a whole.
+At Brooks Pierce, we are dedicated to fostering diverse and inclusive environments within our Firm, the communities in which we practice, and the legal profession as a whole.
 Diversity of life experiences and perspectives enriches these communities and provides a broader perspective for appreciating and solving problems—the core of the lawyers’ charge.
-We are committed to increasing opportunities for members of communities historically underrepresented in the legal profession to pursue long-term careers with the Firm.
-We are proud to announce the 2023 Chief Justice Henry E. Frye – 1L Brooks Pierce Diversity Summer Fellowship, honoring our colleague, a groundbreaking jurist and leader in the North Carolina bar.
+We are committed to increasing access to careers in the legal profession.
+We are proud to announce the 2024 Chief Justice Henry E. Frye – 1L Brooks Pierce Diversity Summer Fellowship, honoring our colleague, a groundbreaking jurist and leader in the North Carolina bar.

-The Frye Fellowship includes a salaried Summer Associate position in the 2023 Summer Program for a 1L student (10 weeks), resident in any of the Firm’s three offices (Raleigh, Greensboro, Wilmington, NC).
-The Fellow will also be awarded a $10,000 scholarship following successful completion of the Firm’s 2023 Summer Program.
-Please note that the Frye Fellowship cannot be paired with any other diversity fellowship summer position in 2023 (e.g., firm, company, or bar program).
-The Fellow will also be awarded a $5,000 scholarship following successful completion of the Firm’s 2024 Summer Program and a $25,000 stipend upon joining the Firm as a first-year associate.
+The Frye Fellowship includes a salaried Summer Associate position in the 2024 Summer Program for a 1L student (10 weeks), resident in any of the Firm’s three offices (Raleigh, Greensboro, Wilmington, NC).
+The Fellow will also be awarded a $10,000 scholarship following successful completion of the Firm’s 2024 Summer Program.
+The Fellow will also be awarded a $5,000 scholarship following successful completion of the Firm’s 2025 Summer Program and a $25,000 stipend upon joining the Firm as a first-year associate.
+Please note that the Frye Fellowship cannot be paired with any other fellowship summer position (e.g., firm, company, or bar program).

-1L candidates for a summer position with the Firm, the Frye Fellowship applicants will be considered based upon a variety of factors, including academic excellence, professional accomplishment, intellectual curiosity, independence and self-reliance, entrepreneurial and innovative spirit, resilience and ability to overcome adversity, dedication to community service, and commitment to North Carolina.
+Like all 1L candidates for a summer position with the Firm, the Frye Fellowship applicants will be considered based upon a variety of factors, including academic excellence, professional accomplishment, intellectual curiosity, independence, self-reliance, entrepreneurial and innovative spirit, resilience and ability to overcome adversity, dedication to community service, and commitment to North Carolina.
 Further, Frye Fellowship applicants will be considered based upon the degree to which their becoming a lawyer and joining Brooks Pierce as a Frye Fellow would further the legacy of Chief Justice Henry E. Frye.
 Applicants are encouraged to highlight the ways that they meet these criteria in their application materials.